Partial Counterfactual Identification of Continuous Outcomes with a Curvature Sensitivity Model: Experiments

 \section{Experiments}

 \textbf{Datasets.} To show the effectiveness of our \APID at partial counterfactual identification, we use two synthetic datasets.
-This enables us to access the ground truth CDFs and quantile functions.
-Then, with the help of Corollary~\ref{cor:bgms-counter}, we can then compare our \textbf{\APID} with the \textbf{BGM} (= a special case of \CSM with $\kappa = 0$).
+This enables us to access the ground truth CDFs, quantile functions, and sampling.
+Then, with the help of Lemma~\ref{lemma:bgms-eqtd-gap}, we can then compare our \textbf{\APID} with the \textbf{BGMs-EQTDs identification gap} (= a special case of \CSM with $\kappa = 0$).
 Both synthetic datasets comprise samples from observational distributions $\mathbb{P}(Y \mid a)$, which we assume to be induced by some (unknown) SCM of class $\mathfrak{B}(C^2, 2)$.
 In the first dataset, $\mathbb{P}(Y \mid 0) = \mathbb{P}(Y \mid 1)$ is the standard normal distribution, and in second, $\mathbb{P}(Y \mid 0)$ and $\mathbb{P}(Y \mid 1)$ are different mixtures of normal distributions.
 We draw $n_a = 1,000$ observations from $\mathbb{P}(Y \mid a)$ for each treatment $a \in \{0, 1\}$, so that $n = n_0 + n_1 = 2,000$.
 Although both distributions have infinite support, we consider the finite sample minimum and maximum as estimates of the support bounds $[\hat{l}_1, \hat{u}_1]$.
 Further details on our synthetic datasets are in Appendix~\ref{app:experiments}.
 In sum, the estimated bounds from our \APID are consistent with the theoretical values, thus showing the effectiveness of our method.

 \textbf{Results.} Fig.~\ref{fig:main-results} shows the results of point/partial counterfactual identification of the ECOU, i.e., $\hat{Q}_{0 \to 1} (y')$, for different values of $y'$.
 Point identification with BGMs yields two curves, corresponding to strictly increasing and strictly decreasing functions.
 For partial identification with our \APID, we set $\lambda_Q = 2.0$ and vary $\lambda_\kappa \in \{0.5, 1.0, 5.0, 10.0\}$ (higher values correspond to a higher curvature penalization).
-We observe that, as we increase $\lambda_\kappa$, the bounds are moving closer to the BGM, and, as we decrease it, the bound are becoming non-informative, namely, getting closer to $[\hat{l}_1, \hat{u}_1]$.
+We observe that, as we increase $\lambda_\kappa$, the bounds are moving closer to the BGMs, and, as we decrease it, the bounds are becoming non-informative, namely, getting closer to $[\hat{l}_1, \hat{u}_1]$.
 We report additional results in Appendix~\ref{app:experiments} (\eg, for \APID with $\lambda_Q = 1.0$).

+\textbf{Case study with real-world data.} In Appendix~\ref{app:case-study}, we provide a real-world case study.
+Therein, we adopt our \CSM to answer ``what if'' questions related to whether the lockdown was effective during the COVID-19 pandemic.